OxBryte/goopenly/docs/OPTIMIZATION_REPORT.md

 ## Executive Summary

-Complete audit and optimization of all StableStack pages and components.
+Complete audit and optimization of all Openly pages and components.
 All code has been cleaned, optimized, and made fully responsive with brand colors integrated throughout.

 ---